Important Notice: The blog post has been updated again, June 2018. It also now includes eight charts!

 Essential Oil Blends

 Okay, so we’ve talked about essential oils and carrier oils.
 Now, let’s talk about essential oil blends.
 Two of the most popular essential oil companies out there are doTerra and Young Living.
-Both offer essential oil blends and many of them are surprising similar to each other.
+Both offer essential oil blends and many of them are surprisingly similar to each other.
 Do you own doTerra’s Serenity and wonder if you should also buy Young Living’s Peace and Calming?
 This chart compares all of the blends between the two companies and Eden’s Garden.
 NOTE: This chart was updated June 2018!